California Credit Union announces teacher grants benefiting students across Los Angeles County

-GLENDALE, CA (May 3, 2017) — California Credit Union has announced the recipients of its spring 2017 Teacher Grants, which will benefit students from schools across Los Angeles County.
-Through the bi-annual program, California Credit Union assists educators in funding innovative learning opportunities for their students.
-Each recipient will receive up to $500 to use towards their class projects.
+GLENDALE, CA (November 21, 2018) — California Credit Union has announced the recipients of its Fall 2018 Teacher Grants assisting educators in funding innovative learning opportunities for their students.
+Recipients will each receive $500 to use towards their class projects.

-The spring 2017 CCU Teacher Grant recipients include:
+The Fall 2018 CCU Los Angeles County Teacher Grant recipients include:

 About California Credit Union

-California Credit Union is a federally insured, state-chartered credit union founded in 1933 that serves public or private school employees, community members and businesses across California.
-With more than 165,000 members and assets of $3 billion, California Credit Union has 25 branches throughout Los Angeles, Orange and San Diego counties.
-The credit union operates in San Diego County as North Island Credit Union, a division of California Credit Union.
-California Credit Union offers a full suite of consumer, business and investment products and services, including comprehensive consumer checking and loan options, personalized financial planning, business banking, and leading-edge online and mobile banking.
-Visit ccu.com for more information, or follow the credit union on Instagram® or Facebook® @CaliforniaCreditUnion.
+California Credit Union is a federally insured, state chartered credit union founded in 1933 with assets over $4.5 billion, more than 170,000 members, and 24 retail branches.
+The credit union serves community members and businesses in the California counties of Los Angeles, Orange, Riverside, San Bernardino, San Diego, and Ventura as well as school employees throughout the state.
+The credit union operates in San Diego and Riverside Counties as North Island Credit Union, a division of California Credit Union.
+The credit union offers a full suite of consumer, business and investment products and services, including comprehensive consumer checking and loan options, personalized financial planning, business banking, and leading-edge online and mobile banking.
+Visit ccu.com for more information or follow the credit union on Instagram® or Facebook® @CaliforniaCreditUnion.